f-arredondo/Online-Learning-and-Evidence-Theory-Novel-Algorithms/README.md

 - **Adversarial Robustness:** Designed to operate effectively in challenging, adversarial environments by generating adversarial labels and aggregating predictions accordingly.
 - **Informativeness Check:** Automatically skips mass updates when all experts agree, avoiding unnecessary adjustments in consensus scenarios.

+## Testing the Algorithms
+Each algorithm can be tested on a synthetic dataset created using make_classification from the scikit-learn library.
+The dataset can be split into training and test sets using train_test_split.

 ## Installation

 This project requires Python version 3.10.12 and the following libraries: